 In the digital economy, applications are both the face and the backbone of the modern enterprise.

 For the digital customer, user experience trumps all.
 Customer-facing applications must be available anytime, anywhere and on any device, and must provide real-time updates and intelligent interactions.
-For the business, the insights that are gleaned from the data that is collected from these interactions inform and drive future development needs.
+For the business, the insights gleaned from the data collected from these interactions inform and drive future development needs.

 Applications and the underlying infrastructure are strategic to the business.
 Businesses that can efficiently leverage modern data center technologies to rapidly deliver innovative capabilities to customers are positioned for real success.